Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 }
 ```

-**Explanation:** `final` class members are allowed to be assigned only in two places: declaration and constructor
+**Explanation:** `final` class members are allowed to be assigned only in three places: declaration, constructor or an instance-initializer block.

 #### Q52.
 How many times f will be printed?